 Andrew Roy KC

-Andrew has a significant appellate practice.
+Andrew has a significant appellate practice up to and including the Supreme Court and Privy Council.
 He is head of the 12KBW Costs Team.
 He sits as a Deputy Costs Judge of the Senior Courts.

-As one of only a handful of barristers ranked by the directories in both personal injury and costs, Andrew brings this in-depth crossover expertise to both his personal injury cases and his costs work.
-The directories note that in respect to personal injury, he is “a strong negotiator and has the added value of real costs expertise” who is “Valued by instructing solicitors for his considerable knowledge of costs issues”.
+As one of only a handful of barristers ranked by the directories in both personal injury and costs, Andrew brings in-depth crossover expertise to both his personal injury cases and his costs work.
+The directories note that in respect to personal injury he is “a strong negotiator and has the added value of real costs expertise.
 They likewise note that in respect of costs he “draws strength to his practice through his personal injury expertise.”

 Andrew is Head of Pupillage at 12KBW.